-- Make sure you get a medical certificate written on or before your exams that includes the health professional stating that 'you are totally unable to sit your examination on x date.'
+- Make sure you get a medical certificate written on or before the day of your exams that includes the health professional stating that 'you are totally unable to sit your examination on x date.'
 Certificates written after the date of the exam will not usually be accepted by the University.
 Telehealth is widely available for same day appointments in Melbourne so saying you could not get an appointment will not be an accepted excuse for not obtaining a certificate.

 - If you cannot see your mental health professional on the same day as your exam see a GP instead and kindly request the wording above.

 If you attend the exam and see/attempt to answer the exam questions, you most likely won’t be eligible for a deferred exam.
 For this reason, if you start the exam we recommend always attempting to answer all the exam questions.
 However, if you become too unwell to complete the exam, you should alert your invigilator who may arrange for you to speak with a nurse before you leave the exam venue.
 If the nurse believes you are too unwell to complete the exam, they may write you a certificate that you must submit with any Special Consideration Application.
 You should also reach out to Monash Uni Health or your local GP to secure additional supporting documentation on that day.
 It may be tricky to get an appointment at such late notice, however telehealth appointments are available if you ring around.

 If you cannot obtain Special Consideration and consequently fail the unit, you may be eligible for a Withdrawn Incomplete (WI) grade.
 Contact MSA Student Advocacy & Support (SAS) immediately for advice in this situation.

 What if you test positive to COVID-19 and can’t attend your on-campus eExam?